gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 as a goat's head took up one entire end of the table.
 The sugary smell coming from it made Erileine's stomach grumble.

-Erileine cleared his throat.
+Erileine cleared her throat.
 "Clear day.
 I'm, um, we're visiting.
 From Starboard Town."

 "With the bosun?" the woman on Erileine's left asked immediately.